 - A practitioner was entitled to be remunerated for certain work that they are required to undertake that does not augment the funds available for distribution, such as statutory compliance;

 - There was force in the criticism of time-costing in so far as it may not reflect the value of services provided.
 However, the Court was required to fix reasonable remuneration by considering the work being done, the complexity of the work and the appropriateness of the amount charged for it; and

 - It should not be concluded from the decision that a time-costing calculation of remuneration will always be appropriate.
 Ultimately, the nature of the tasks and the cost of performing those tasks needs to be assessed taking into account the various factors in section 473(10) of the Act.

 The appeal judgment provides clarity in respect of the approach to be taken by the Courts in assessing the reasonableness of remuneration sought.
 In particular, that the Court is required to assess the actual work undertaken by the practitioner, on the evidence presented to the Court and against the criteria set out in section 473(10) of the Act.1

 As a practical matter, the focus of the practitioner seeking approval from the Court for their remuneration remains to provide detailed evidence to the Court to substantiate the necessity of the work undertaken, the complexities of that work and the reasonableness of the fees charged for the work.
 In light of the clarity provided by the appeal judgment, the traditional approach to a remuneration application appears to be largely unchanged.

-This article was written by Neil Perl, Senior Associate.
-Edited by Grant Whatley, Partner.
+This article was written by Grant Whatley, Partner and Neil Perl, Senior Associate.

 1or s 504(2) for voluntary liquidators, s 449E(4) for administrators and deed administrators and s 425(8) for receivers.